The Million Token Question: What We Actually Found

 Method Summary

-This is the compact version of the setup:
+This is the compact version of the setup.

-- Model: Gemini 2.0 Flash Experimental at temperature 0.0.
+- The model was Gemini 2.0 Flash Experimental at temperature 0.0.

 Limits